-- The Application seeks approval for food derived from a genetically modified (GM), herbicide-tolerant corn line. - The Safety Assessment did not identify any potential public health and safety concerns. - This Report recommends proceeding to the development of a variation to the Code to include food derived from corn line DAS-40278-9 in Standard 1.5.2. - At present, there is no approval to grow this GM corn line in Australia.
+- The Application seeks approval for food derived from a genetically modified (GM), herbicide-tolerant corn line. - The Safety Assessment did not identify any potential public health and safety concerns. - This Report recommends the preparation of a draft variation to the Code to include food derived from corn line DAS-40278-9 in Standard 1.5.2. - At present, there is no approval to grow this GM corn line in Australia.
 Food derived from it would therefore enter the food supply of Australia and New Zealand through imported products. - In accordance with the labelling laws, food derived from this GM corn line would have to be labelled as GM if it contains novel DNA or novel protein.